-Instead of producing the good with the conventional technology, firms can invest in an emission-free technology.
-Investing in the emission-free technology implies that firms adopt new production processes within their existing production sites.
-As a result, the production capacity of the firms remains unaffected by an investment.9 The investment decision is irreversible.
-On the one hand, such an investment reduces the costs for carbon emissions to zero.
-On the other hand, the investment results in investment costs and higher marginal production costs.
-We assume the firms are heterogeneous regarding their investment costs, similar to the approach in Harstad (2012) or Requate and Unold (2003).
-Empirical evidence shows that firms differ with respect to their costs of investing in pollution abatement Blundell et al. (2020).
-This heterogeneity may stem from several sources, e.g., because firms can adopt different technologies, have different access to resources, or have different R&D capacities.
-In our model, firms are ranked from low to high investment costs, such that they form an interval ranging from $[0, \chi{max}]^{10}$ We assume the firmspecific investment costs to be the product of the firm-specific position on the interval χ and a positive investment cost parameter c_i that is homogeneous among firms.
+Firms can invest in an emission-free technology to produce G at carbon costs of zero.
+Investing implies that firms adopt new production processes within their existing production sites.
+As a result, the production capacity of the firms remains unaffected by an investment.
+The investment decision is irreversible and induces investment costs as well as higher marginal production costs.
+We assume firms face heterogeneous investment costs, similar to the approach in Harstad (2012) or Requate and Unold (2003).10 This heterogeneity may stem from several sources, e.g., because firms can adopt different technologies, have different access to resources, or have different R&D capacities.
+In our model, firms are ranked from low to high investment costs, such that they can be placed within an interval ranging from $[0, \chi{max}]$.
+We assume the firm-specific investment costs to be the product of the firm-specific position on the interval χ and a positive investment cost parameter c_i that is identical among firms.
 Hence, the investment costs of the firm positioned at χ equal $C_i(\chi) = \chi c_i$.
 Firms invest if they increase their profit by adopting the emission-free technology.
 Otherwise, they produce conventionally.
 We identify the firm which is indifferent between the two technologies by $\overline{\chi}$.
 As $C'i(\chi) > 0$, all firms with $\chi \leq \overline{\chi}$ invest.
 In other words, $\overline{\chi}$ refers to the marginal firm investing in the emission-free technology.
 The position of a firm on the interval χ not only defines the firm-specific investment costs but also corresponds to the cumulative production capacity of all firms facing investment costs lower than the respective firm.
-In consequence, $\overline{\chi}$ also defines the emission-free production capacity.
+In consequence, $\bar{\chi}$ defines the emission-free production capacity.
 In the following, we refer to $\overline{\chi}$ interchangeably either as the emission-free production capacity or as the marginal firm.

-The additional marginal production costs c_v are homogeneous among all firms that have invested.
-This may be the case if emission-free production requires more expensive input factors compared to the conventional technology.
+Emission-free production has additional marginal production costs c_v .
+This technology may, for instance, require more expensive input factors compared to the conventional technology.
 Hence, the total marginal production costs of firms using the emission-free technology equal $c_f = c_0 + c_v$.
 In section 2 and 3, we assume the marginal production costs of the emission-free technology to be lower than the carbon price (i.e., $c_v < p$).
 We alleviate the assumption in section 4.
 Additionally, we adopt the normalisation $c_0 = 0$.
-Considering investment and production costs, the profit of investing in the emission-free technology equals $\pi(\chi) = p_G - (c_0 + c_v + c_i\chi)$.
+Considering investment and production costs, the profit of investing in the emission-free technology equals $\pi(\chi) = p_G - (c_0 + c_v + c_i \chi)$.

 The regulator aims at maximising the welfare resulting from the market for G. For this, the regulator can choose among the three different carbon pricing regimes.
 Firstly, she can opt for Regulatory Flexibility (short: Flex), in which she sets the carbon price flexibly after the investment decisions of the firms took place.
 Secondly, she can make a Commitment (short: Com) and commit to a carbon price before the investment takes place.
-The third option CCfD is a hybrid policy of offering CCfDs to the firms before the investments take place and setting the carbon price afterwards.
+The third option CCfD is a hybrid policy of offering CCfD to the firms before the investments take place and setting the carbon price afterwards.
 The CCfD sets a strike price p_s that safeguards firms against carbon price volatility.
-If the carbon price, which realises after the investments, is lower than the strike price, the regulator pays the difference $(p_s - p)$ to the firm.
-If the carbon price is
+If the carbon price, which realises after the investments,

-$^{^{8}}$ We discuss the implication of assuming constant marginal damage in chapter 5.
+8We discuss the implication of assuming constant marginal damage in chapter 5.

-9This does not exclude market entry of new firms; however, we do not model entry or exit decisions explicitly, as adopting new processes in established installations is likely be less costly then investing in new installations.
+9This does not exclude market entry of new firms; however, we do not model entry or exit decisions explicitly, as adopting new processes in established installations is likely less costly then investing in new installations.